-Staff, volunteers, peripatetic teachers and Trustees are reminded that anyone can make a direct referral to Children's Services if they are worried about a child - (See phone numbers on contacts page of this Policy or refer to contacts card.)
+Trustees, Staff, Peripatetic Staff and Volunteers are reminded that anyone can make a direct referral to Children's Services if they are worried about a child who may be at risk of harm - See phone numbers on contacts page of this Policy or refer to contacts card.

 In the interests of ensuring the safety of a child, this does not require parental consent.